Cam Sims

-Cameron Sims (born January 6, 1996) is an American football wide receiver for the Washington Commanders of the National Football League (NFL).
-He played college football at Alabama and signed with Washington as an undrafted free agent in 2018.
+Cameron Sims (born January 6, 1996) is an American professional football wide receiver.
+He played college football at Alabama and signed with the Washington Redskins as an undrafted free agent in 2018.

 Early life and college

 Sims was born on January 6, 1998, in Monroe, Louisiana.
-He attended Ouachita Parish High School in Ouachita Parish, Louisiana, where he played on their football team as a Tight End.
+He attended Ouachita Parish High School in Ouachita Parish, Louisiana, where he played on their football team as a tight end.
 Sims was considered a four-star recruit and committed to play college football at Alabama, where he played from 2014 to 2017.
 He was used sparingly his first two seasons before becoming a contributor during his junior and senior seasons.